DarthMandL0R3/Project_OrbXGen/README.md

 ## About Me

+I am a Malaysian cloud engineer and currently dabbling in observability space :ringed_planet:
-I am from Malaysia :malaysia: and would love feedbacks on the project :wink:
+I would love feedbacks on the project :wink:
-Hit me up here or at <i class="fa-brands fa-linkedin" role="img"></i>
+Hit me up here or at LinkedIn

 ---